Welcome to the Industrial Internet of Things (IIoT) Connecting Industry 4.0

 Connecting systems yields many benefits, giving businesses:

-Such insight lets you react immediately to market conditions.
-If there’s a shortage of raw material, you can find a replacement or hold out for supply without a big financial hit.
-If a celebrity is seen tweeting their love of your products, you can instantly ramp up production to meet new demand.
+Such insight allows for immediate reaction to market conditions.
+If there’s a shortage of raw material, one can find a replacement or hold out for supply without a big financial hit.
+If a celebrity is seen tweeting their love of certain products, manufacturers can instantly ramp up production to meet new demand.

-Signals can be collected and collated from every point across production, manufacturing, or distribution, whether that’s device performance on the factory floor or sales and online chatter about your wares.
-Using the IIoT to put all that together effectively gives you an immediate, ongoing, macro view of your business.
+Signals can be collected and collated from every point across production, manufacturing, or distribution, whether that’s device performance on the factory floor or sales and online chatter about specific wares.
+Using the IIoT to put all that together effectively gives an immediate, ongoing, macro view of the business.

-The ability to change quickly means that the IIoT lets you innovate and pursue growth at the speed your business or sector moves, keeping ahead of the demand curve.
-It also lets you scale up without disrupting your live production environment.
+The ability to change quickly means that the IIoT lets manufacturers innovate and pursue growth at the speed their business or sector moves, keeping ahead of the demand curve.
+It also lets them scale up without disrupting live production environments.
 New systems and platforms have IIoT principles baked in; production or workflow shifts can be executed seamlessly and quickly.

 IIoT devices can report on their own performance and can also monitor and track the quality of outputs, spotting defects or mistakes when they happen—before a disappointed customer unboxes them after purchase.